zhill/enterprise-docs/content/docs/using/ui_usage/ldap/_index.md

 <img class="img_medium" src="LdapAddMapping.png" />

 #### LDAP Search Filters
-The LDAP search filter in each mapping provides the criteria for associating that mapping with an Anchore Engine account.
+The LDAP search filter in each mapping provides the criteria for associating that mapping with an Anchore Enterprise account.
 For example:

 ```
 uid=$USERNAME